-The MCO must achieve accreditation from the National Committee for Quality Assurance (NCQA) for their Medicaid lines of business by January 1, 2014.
-The MCO must keep current accreditation from the NCQA for their Medicaid lines of business.
+The MCO must achieve and keep current accreditation from the National Committee for Quality Assurance (NCQA) for their Medicaid lines of business by January 1, 2014.
 The MCO must provide BMS with the accreditation status reports indicating the MCO evaluation option, evaluation measures, evaluation results, and evaluation length.
 The accreditation reports must be submitted upon completion of each accreditation survey.